kh0sr0w/TheFreeDogsBot/README.md

 ### 6. If running with query
 To use query ID use the following command/sittings:

-add your queryIds each in seperate lines like bellow on the query.txt file: query_id=First query..... query_id=Second query.... query_id= and soo on ....
+Add your queryIds each in seperate lines like bellow on the query.txt file:

+query_id=First query.....

+query_id=Second query....

+query_id= and soo on ....

 ```bash